FloSchuberth/cSEM/cran-comments.md

 ## Resubmission

-This is the second resubmission.
+This is the third resubmission.
 Compared to the last resubmission I have:

-* tried to reduce computation time for all examples to less than 5 second

-* Added \donttest to slower examples
+* removed the license file

 ## Test environments